 Bottom line: If you’re in good health, and have sufficient savings, it may be better in the long run to wait until your FRA to begin taking Social Security.

 |2.||You can receive Social Security and keep working.|

 You can collect Social Security even if you are still working or earning self-employed income—with a few important caveats.
 If you collect before your FRA, you can earn up to $15,480 without any impact on your benefit.
 However, if you exceed the earnings limit before your FRA, your benefits will be reduced by $1 for every $2 you earn over $15,480.
 In the year in which you reach FRA, $1 is deducted for every $3 you earn above $41,800 (the limit in 2015).
 Once you reach FRA, there is no penalty for working and claiming Social Security at the same time and your benefits will not be adjusted for earned income.
 Also, once you reach FRA, the benefit would be adjusted up to account for benefits withheld due to earlier earnings.

 However, that is only part of the story.
 If you continue to work, you don’t have to live on your savings, and it gives you the opportunity to keep building retirement savings.
-Keep working and you can make “catch-up” contributions to a 401(k) or other tax-deferred workplace savings plan, or an IRA.
+Keep working and you can contribute to a 401(k) or other tax-deferred workplace savings plan, or an IRA.
 You can also contribute to a health savings account (HSA), but only if you have not filed to collect Social Security, which automatically enrolls you in Medicare Part A. Lastly, you can also make catch-up contributions into your 401(k) or IRA, which allows you to set aside larger amounts of money for retirement.
-For example, the limit on pretax contributions to 401(k) plans is $17,500 in 2014, but if you are age 50 or older, you can invest an additional $5,500 each year.
-Note: These limits are subject to cost-of-living adjustments (COLAs).